Connecting to the Wired CUMC Network

 - Be free of viruses, trojans, and other malicious programs

-Please be sure to have existing systems scanned for these prior to registration, or it could be blocked from the network.
+Please be sure to scan your computer for viruses etc. prior to registration, or it could be blocked from the network.

 To register, you will need to know the system's Media Access Control or "MAC" address.
 This is a unique set of 12 characters that is hard coded on the network card - unique on every system world wide.
+It may also be referred to as the Hardware or Physical address.
 The MAC will be the system's identifier on the CUMC network, so if the network card changes you must update this registration information or it will not be able to connect.

 Please select the appropriate link for instructions on how to find the MAC for your computer.
 If you are not sure what OS you are using see this page for help.

 For other types of systems please contact 5-Help or your department's own technical staff to get assistance with finding its MAC address.
 If you'd like to register a system that was recently purchased but has not yet arrived, the vendor may be able to supply the MAC address for you.